 In the end, Menshiki rescues him from the pit, Amada dies, the artist never completes the painting of the man in the Subaru, it and the painting of Killing Commendatore are destroyed when the house burns down, Menshiki never finds out if the teenager is his daughter, the artist never finds out if the baby of his ex-wife is his, and he reconciles with her and stays married.
 After all that supernatural drama and sheer mass of verbiage, so what?

-The explanation of the plot is less important than the process to get there, during which the artist-narrator is subtly transformed, even matured.
+The plot is less important than the combined events that proceed to the conclusion, during which process which the artist-narrator is subtly transformed, even matured.

 All the strange events, including the killing, seem to be partly in the artist’s mind, though quite real to him, and they all contribute to what one might call his liberation as an artist.
 Before, his work was constrained and formal.
 The imp, ghost or “idea” of the Commendatore, and the other characters in the opera, lead him (or perhaps he leads himself) to become much freer in his art, to embrace emotion, extreme ideas and ambiguity, all things he had previously rejected.
 He learns to paint from his gut, listening to his inner voice or a “premonition of impeding movement”, and expressing his own ideas: